Sethoscope1/Snake/README.md

 ### Controls

 *  Press Enter to get your snake rolling.
 User the arrow keys to move him around.
-*  *Snake* should be frought with peril; each step towards that golden apple is another step towards your destiny.
-This is a more casual take on the game.
-You wander aimlessly, and don't grow too big for your britches - or at all!
-And no apples!
+*  *Snake* is frought with peril; each step towards that green apple is another step towards your destiny.
+The more you eat, the bigger you get.

 ### Goals